San Antonio Birth Injury Lawyers

 Some of the most common birth injuries include:

-• Facial paralysis/nerve injuries: Weakness or paralysis on one side of the face due to damage to facial nerve branches.
+- Facial paralysis and nerve injuries: Weakness or paralysis on one side of the face due to damage to facial nerve branches.

-• Cephalohematoma: Bleeding that forms between the infant’s scalp and scull, which might not affect brain functions but can still be extremely dangerous.
+- Cephalohematoma: Bleeding that forms between the infant’s scalp and skull, which might not affect brain functions but can still be extremely dangerous.

-• Skull fractures and broken bones: Bone fractures sustained during labor or the delivery process due to medical negligence often require surgery and long recovery times to heal.
+- Skull fractures and broken bones: Bone fractures sustained during labor or the delivery process, often due to medical negligence, and frequently requiring surgery and long recovery times to heal.

 What Are Common Types of Birth Injuries Suffered by Mothers?